T. L. Nichols: Early life and journalism

 Nichols was born on December 13, 1815, in Orford, New Hampshire.
-He studied medicine at Dartmouth College, until he dropped out and became a radical journalist.
-Nichols apprenticed on newspapers in Lowell and New York, before becoming an editor and partial proprietor of the Buffalonian in 1837.
-An article he published while editor of The New York Aurora, led to him serving four months in prison for libel.
-Nichols later published Journal in Jail, an account of his experience, in 1840.
+He studied medicine at Dartmouth College, but left before graduating and became a radical journalist.
+He worked on newspapers in Lowell and New York before becoming editor and part proprietor of the Buffalonian in 1837.
+An article he published while editor of The New York Aurora led to a four-month prison sentence for libel.
+In 1840, he published Journal in Jail, an account of his imprisonment.

+Medical training and reform work

 Nichols married Mary Gove in July 1848.
 He completed his M.D. at New York University in 1850.
-Later, the couple founded a school for training water-cure therapists and published several books on health, food and other reforms.
-Nichols was secretary of the American Hygienic and Hydropathic Association and the Society of Public Health and vice-president of the American Vegetarian Society.
+The couple later founded a school for training water-cure therapists and published books on health, food, and other reforms.
+Nichols was secretary of the American Hygienic and Hydropathic Association and the Society of Public Health, and was vice-president of the American Vegetarian Society.

-Between 1853 and 1857, Nichols published two journals, Nichols' Monthly and Nichols' Journal, to advocate for his beliefs.
-In Nichols' Monthly, he partially published an epistolary utopian story, which he infused with his beliefs about free love, universal suffrage and libertarianism.
-In 1860, it was published in novel form as Esperanza: My Journey Thither and What I Found There.
+From 1853 to 1857, Nichols published Nichols' Monthly and Nichols' Journal.
+In Nichols' Monthly, he partly published an epistolary utopian story that dealt with free love, universal suffrage, and libertarianism.
+It was published in novel form in 1860 as Esperanza: My Journey Thither and What I Found There.

+Modern Times and Memnonia

-For some time, the couple lived in Josiah Warren's Modern Times free love anarchist community, based on Long Island.
-In 1856, the couple left and founded a "school of life", called the Memnonia Institute, based in Yellow Springs, Ohio.
-It collapsed in 1857 and the couple converted to Roman Catholicism.
+Nichols and Mary lived for a time in Josiah Warren's Modern Times community on Long Island.
+In 1856, they left and founded a "school of life", the Memnonia Institute, in Yellow Springs, Ohio.
+The institute failed in 1857, and the couple converted to Roman Catholicism.

+London and later years

-The couple relocated to London to escape the American Civil War.
-Nichols published two further novels Uncle Angus (1864) and Jerry (1872), as well as a best-selling autobiography Forty Years of American Life in 1864.
-Nichols started the Co-operative Sanitary Company in 1875 and the couple co-founded a health publication, the Herald of Health.
-The couple campaigned for temperance and dress reform and against military conscription, vivisection, vaccinations and capital punishment.
-They also helped create several vegetarian restaurants in London.
+The couple moved to London to escape the American Civil War.
+Nichols published two further novels, Uncle Angus (1864) and Jerry (1872), and the autobiography Forty Years of American Life (1864).
+He founded the Co-operative Sanitary Company in 1875.
+He and Mary also co-founded the health periodical Herald of Health.
+They campaigned for temperance and dress reform, and against military conscription, vivisection, vaccination, and capital punishment.
+They also helped establish several vegetarian restaurants in London.

-Nichols wife died in 1884.
-After her death, he moved to Sutton, Surrey, where he continued to publish his pamphlets.
+Mary died in 1884.
+After her death, Nichols moved to Sutton, Surrey, where he continued to publish pamphlets.
 He later moved to Chaumont-en-Vexin, France.
-Nichols died there on July 8, 1901, at the age of 85.
+Nichols died there on July 8, 1901, aged 85.